Markeljan/bun-ai/README.md

 - Add tools (function_calls) to be used across agents

-# Install
+# Setup

-Set up .env for interfaces, agents, and tools you want to support.
-Implement interface in index.ts
+Create .env with keys for interfaces, agents, and tools you want to support Copy or implement an interface in index.ts

 Install
 ```bash